Home Textiles in Turkiye: RFQ, Quality and Logistics Plan

 Week one: write the RFQ and evidence list.
 Week two: test the same request with two or three suppliers.
 Week three: compare answers using the same scorecard.
 Week four: close a decision note with open risks, responsible owners and the next review date.
 If a supplier cannot answer the narrow file, do not expand the conversation to annual volume.

-A first order should be framed as a controlled pilot: narrow SKU scope, written release criteria, visible logistics assumptions and a review date before repeat volume.
+For Home Textiles, frame the first order as a controlled rfq and operations pilot: start with private-label collections, define release evidence, keep logistics assumptions visible and review shade approval accuracy before repeat volume.
 Use Home Textiles in Turkiye: B2B Potential Map for the sector potential reading and Home Textiles in Turkiye: Supplier Shortlist and Verification for verification.
 The three pages together move from market interest to controlled execution.

 Home Textiles supplier action